Andriy Parubiy: After the revolution, 2014–2025

 In September 2014, Parubiy became a founding member of his new party People's Front.
-At the Ukrainian elections of October 2014 he was re-elected as People's Deputy on the People's Front party list.
+At the 2014 Ukrainian parliamentary election he was re-elected as People's Deputy on the People's Front party list.
 On 4 December, he was elected as Deputy Chairman of the Verkhovna Rada.
 After this, he left the party's faction in the parliament.
 In the same month, he was a target of an assassination attempt; a grenade was thrown at him near the hotel "Kyiv".

 After the resignation of Volodymyr Groysman, on 14 April 2016, he was elected as Chairman of the Verkhovna Rada.
 On 15 February 2019, Parubiy signed a decree on the establishment of the parliamentary reform Office.
 The VR Chairman noted that it is planned to involve 15 employees in the work in the Office in accordance with the directions of parliamentary work.

 After Volodymyr Zelenskyy was elected President of Ukraine, he called for early parliamentary elections.
-Andriy Parubiy called such an action unconstitutional and later accused Zelenskyy of a lack of knowledge of Ukrainian legislation.
+Parubiy called such an action unconstitutional and later accused Zelenskyy of a lack of knowledge of Ukrainian legislation.
 In the July 2019 Ukrainian parliamentary election, Parubiy was placed second on the party list of European Solidarity.
 The party won 23 seats (on the nationwide party list and 2 constituency seats) and thus Parubiy was re-elected to parliament.
 After Russia invaded Ukraine, he joined the territorial defense forces, and a few months later left to concentrate on his work in the Parliament.